Emergency medical services in Austria: Average response times

 Apart from Burgenland the maximum response time (the maximum time in which an ambulance must be on scene) is not governed in Austria.
-The Red Cross, however, follows the self-imposed policy that every place next to a street has to be reached in at least 15 minutes in 95% of all cases.
+The Red Cross, however, follows the self-imposed policy that every place next to a street has to be reached in at most 15 minutes in 95% of all cases.
 These requirements are met in most cases but one has to keep in mind, that response times differ very much depending on whether the incident occurred in a rural area or in a city as EMS stations are mostly located in cities.
 In cities the average response time is between five and ten minutes, in rural areas it is about eight to 15 minutes.